 Turkey was one of my favorite stops on my 90 day travel adventure in 2014, and I have been searching for an opportunity to go back ever since.
 It is truly one of my favorite cities in the world and is such an endlessly fascinating place to explore.
 And Istanbul was the perfect place to start my 3 month journey.
 I saw this amazing video about Turkey which is seriously one of the most beautiful and creative travel videos I’ve ever seen.

 There are tons of museums, galleries, markets and historical sights to visit, so I would recommend budgeting at least a few days for your visit.
 I spent 5 days in Istanbul and even though I could have easily spent 2 weeks in this city, 5 days was enough time for me to see a majority of the major touristic sights that Istanbul has to offer.

-Here are my itinerary suggestions for spending for 5 days traveling in Istanbul, Turkey.
+Here is my itinerary suggestions for 5 perfect days in Istanbul, Turkey.